mujahirabbasi/TakoApp/README.md

 ## Note on Environment File

 A pre-configured `.env` file is included in the repository for your convenience.
 You do **not** need to create or generate a `.env` file manually; simply use the one provided.
 This allows reviewers and users to run the application with minimal setup effort.

+## ℹ️ Additional Note

+- ChatGPT and Cursor have been used for this application.